All Episodes

 Not in the slightest.

-The recent apparent suicide of a real housewives of Beverly Hill stars husband is raising questions about the dangers of the instant Fame and notoriety of reality television stars.
+The recent apparent suicide of a real housewives of Beverly Hill star's husband is raising questions about the dangers of the instant fame and notoriety of reality television stars.

-News broke on Tuesday that real housewife Taylor Armstrong's estranged husband, investment banker and venture capitalist Russell Armstrong found dead in a friend's Malholland Drive mansion, believed to be a suicide.
+News broke on Tuesday that real housewife Taylor Armstrong's estranged husband, investment banker and venture capitalist Russell Armstrong, found dead in a friend's Malholland Drive mansion, believed to be a suicide.

 The Bravo Network, which airs the show, immediately issued a statement offering their condolences.

-And we're really sad we don't have video of it.
+All of us here at Bravo deeply saddened by this news, and we're really sad we don't have video of it.

-Our sympathy and thought they didn't say that.
+Our sympathy and thought.

 I'm just throwing that.